 What is the best free social media scheduling tool for solopreneurs?

-Buffer’s free plan covers three channels and ten scheduled posts per channel, which is enough for many solopreneurs to maintain a consistent presence without paying anything.
+Buffer’s free plan covers three channels and ten scheduled posts per channel, enough to maintain a consistent presence without paying anything.
 Metricool’s free tier is a close second if you also want basic analytics included.

 How do I resize one graphic for multiple social media platforms without Photoshop?

-Canva’s Magic Resize (paid) resizes designs automatically.
-For a free, no-account option, Deep Sea Fauna’s Social Batch Exporter runs entirely in your browser — upload your image, pick a platform preset (Instagram, Pinterest, YouTube, etc.), add text overlays, and download a ZIP of all sizes.
+Canva’s Magic Resize (paid) handles this automatically.
+For a free, no-account option, Deep Sea Fauna’s Social Batch Exporter runs entirely in your browser: upload your image, pick a platform preset, add text overlays, and download a ZIP of all sizes in under two minutes.

 How many social media platforms should a solopreneur post on?